 This includes surveillance, visiting possible locations, canvassing neighborhoods, and checking with local businesses or authorities.

 Clues are pieced together to form actionable leads.
-Sometimes, a missing person’s trail goes cold; in other instances, just one overlooked detail can lead to a breakthrough.
+Sometimes, a missing person's trail goes cold.
+In other instances, just one overlooked detail can lead to a breakthrough.

 The PI compiles findings into a detailed report that can be shared with law enforcement, legal representatives, or the family, depending on the case.